ghc-proposals/ghc-proposals/GRC.rst

 We'd like to thank the communities and projects that established code of conducts and diversity statements as our inspiration, including these:

-* One month before this document was first published, Michael Snoyman proposed a `Stack code of conduct
+* A month before this document was first published, Michael Snoyman proposed a `Stack code of conduct
   <https://www.snoyman.com/blog/2018/11/proposal-stack-coc>`_ with a
   motivation similar to ours.